 HOW TO USE

 Dry your teeth and apply 1 strip to the top and bottom row of teeth.
-Leave on for 1 hour.
+Leave them on for 1 hour.
 After, remove the strips and rinse away any residual gel.
 Use the whitening toothpaste for maximum results.
 Repeat every day for 2 weeks.

 Not suitable for pregnant or breastfeeding women.